 EO Not every client is ready to take the time and engage in a meaningful way.
 They may also be hesitant to allow the design team to directly interact with their full community, which is critical in getting feedback that represents all perspectives.
 Of course, design teams would prefer to be compensated for this work, which means we must offer value to the client and not just for our own future work.
+This Backstage at the Munich Kammerspiele.
+Producing a cloud that hovers over the stage inside a theater is a tremendous technical challenge.
+The environmental control systems of Theaters need to accommodate the extreme internal temperature gains of audiences, performers, and lighting, and are designed to efficiently move air out of the space.
+To prevent the cloud from being removed immediately after emerging, Transsolar KlimaEngineering used a series of additional fans and ducts to carefully control the stratification of air above the stage.

-This is easiest with clients interested in long-term, collaborative relationships.
+is easiest with clients interested in long-term, collaborative relationships.